The JWST EXCELS survey: Outflows in 1.5 < z < 5 quiescent and recently quenched galaxies are likely relics from episodic AGN activity: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for their comments, which have improved the clarity of this manuscript.
 ET, ACC, H-HL and SDS acknowledge support from a UKRI Frontier Research Guarantee Grant (PI Carnall; grant reference EP/Y037065/1).
 OA acknowledges the support from STFC grant ST/X006581/1.
 FC, KZA-C, DS and TMS acknowledge support from a UKRI Frontier Research Guarantee Grant (PI Cullen; grant reference EP/X021025/1).
 VW acknowledges the Science and Technologies Facilities Council (ST/Y00275X/1) and Leverhulme Research Fellowship (RF-2024-589/4).
 JSD and DJM acknowledge the support of the Royal Society through the award of a Royal Society Research Professorship to JSD.
 Support for Program number JWST-GO-03543.014 was provided through a grant from the STScI under NASA contract NAS5-03127.